 The Board is an independent body which hears appeals against rulings of the Hearings Committee.
+The Chair and Deputy Chairs of the Board will usually have held high judicial office and are appointed by the Master of the Rolls.
 The rules, procedures and practices by which appeals to the Board are conducted are set out in its Rules, which are published on the Board's website at www.thetakeoverappealboard.org.uk.